Reference: Moore, Thomas A., A General Relativity Workbook, University Science Books (2013) – Chapter 19; Boxes 19.1, 19.2.

 This equation is valid only at the origin on a LIF.

 From this we can get some symmetry properties.
-First, if we interchange the first two indices and we see that the first and fourth terms in 11 swap, as do the second and third, so we end up with the negative of what we started with.
+First, if we interchange the first two indices and in the tensor we see that the first and third terms on the RHS in 11 swap, as do the second and fourth, so we end up with the negative of what we started with.
 That is

 If we interchange the last two indices and , again the first term swaps with the fourth, and the second with the third, so we get the same result: